hosseininaveh/Moor_For_BIM/README.md

   sudo apt install python
   python -m pip install --user numpy scipy matplotlib ipython jupyter pandas sympy nose
 ```
-3) the follwoing package should also be installed.
-In case of using ROS noetic, replace 'melodic' with 'noetic' in the follwoing commands:
+3) the follwoing packages should also be installed.

  ```
 sudo apt-get install ros-melodic-move-base sudo apt-get install ros-melodic-navigation sudo apt-get install ros-melodic-robot-localization
 ```
-4) If there is a catkin workspace in the home direcotry named catkin_ws, then
+4) If there is a catkin workspace in the home directory named catkin_ws, then

 ```
 cd ~/catkin_ws/src